Patrick Kelly (fashion designer): Legacy

 In 2004, The Brooklyn Museum presented Patrick Kelly: A Retrospective, featuring 60 Kelly ensembles together with fashion photographs and selections from his collections of Black memorabilia, all borrowed from the Kelly estate.
 In 2014, the Philadelphia Museum of Art mounted Patrick Kelly: Runway of Love, which celebrated the promised gift of 80 ensembles to the museum from the estate.
+Patrick Kelly: Runway of Love was later shown at the de Young Museum, San Francisco from October 23, 2021 – April 24, 2022.

 There are two main repositories of Kelly's garments in the United States.
 In addition to the Philadelphia Museum of Art, Jackson State University, which Kelly briefly attended, maintains a collection of approximately 250 items.
 Jackson State exhibited part of its holdings in Patrick Kelly: From Mississippi to New York to Paris and Back in 2016.
 The Schomburg Center of the New York Public Library holds Kelly's sketchbooks and related materials, as well videos of runway shows, interviews and his memorial service.

 In 2023 Houston Playwright Vincent Victoria had the world Premiere of his play "The House of Patrick".
 The play is a fictionalized version of Patrick Kelly's life.